Hurt While Walking or Jogging?

 - Nearly half of all pedestrian deaths involve cars or other vehicles traveling at less than 40 miles per hour.
 According to the Governors Highways Safety Association, 25 percent of pedestrians involved in a car crash at just 25 miles per hour will sustain serious injuries.

 The number of pedestrian injuries and deaths nationwide is slowly growing.
 Many factors may contribute to this increase, such as a rise in the number of pedestrians on the road.
 An increase in distracted driving as well as distracted walking may also contribute to the surge in pedestrian crashes.
-In fact, New Jersey has a texting while driving ban, and any cell phone use is only permissible as long as it is hands-free.
-Additionally, as of 2016, New Jersey lawmakers are considering a ban on texting while walking.

 Who is Liable for Pedestrian Accidents in New Jersey?